williamhunter/topy/README.md

 Alternatively, you can download the latest stable release, but it usually lags a little behind the Master branch (as can be expected).

-## Initialization
+## Getting started
 The main class of **ToPy** is 'Topology'.
-It defines the main constraints, grid and parameters of optimization.
-There are two ways of defining a problem:
+It defines the main constraints, grid and parameters of optimization -- but you don't really have to bother yourself with this if you just want to get some results.

+### There are two ways of defining a problem
-1. **TPD file**: You define the problem in a tet file and solve via the command line
+1. **TPD file**: You define the problem with keywords (see Help) in a simple text file and solve via the command line
-2. **Config dictionary**: This is quite close to the TPD file, however, you define the problem in a Python file; it's very useful if you want to experiment and don't want to keep making changes to a text file.
+2. **Config dictionary**: This is similar to the TPD file approach, however, you define the problem directly in a Python file; it's very useful if you want to experiment and don't want to keep making changes to a text file.
 You can later save the Config to a text file (a TPD file).